asermax/lastfm_extension/README.md

 Installation
 -----------

-To install, just execute the install.sh script (this will install the plugin locally, it will only be available for the current user).
+To install, just execute the install.sh script; this will install the plugin locally by default.
-The installation script will ask for admin password to install the glib-schema used to save the plugin settings.
+If you want to install the plugin globally (for all the users of the system) you need to use the '-g' option.

-TODO: enable global installation (for all users).
+Either way, the installation script will ask for admin password to install the glib-schema used to save the plugin settings.

 Use
 ---